The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Conclusions

-To sum up: the ground-state wave-function should be easy to recover in all of the situations, provided that the corresponding energy is in a plateau and the wave-function is stable w.r.t. $\tau$.
+To sum up: the ground-state wave-function should be easy to recover in all of the situations, provided that the corresponding energy is in a plateau and the wave-function is stable with respect to $\tau$.
 For increased precision, the positive parity projection can be used.
-The $2p$-state can be separated by means of the negative-around-an-axis parity projection operator.
+The first opposite parity state, i.e., typically the $2p$-state, can be separated by means of the negative-around-an-axis parity projection operator.
 The $2s$-state can be also separated, but is more challenging due to the behavior of the tail after the first node on a periodic potential.
 A large lattice volume can help here.
-In the examples presented in this paper, we focused on relatively small lattices ($N \leq 128$) {that are most relevant for interfacing with lattice gauge theory simulations} in order to assess the numerical accuracy of the newly introduced relativistic and non-relativistic kinetic energy terms.
+In the examples presented in this paper, we mainly focused on relatively small lattices ($N \leq 256$) {that are most relevant for interfacing with lattice gauge theory simulations} in order to assess the numerical accuracy of the newly introduced relativistic and non-relativistic kinetic energy terms.
 In practice, due to the parallelized implementation of both the FDTD and FFT-based algorithms it is possible to use \texttt{quantumfdtd} on quite large lattices.
-For example, there have been past studies with lattices as large as $N=1024$~\cite{Strickland:2009ft}.
+For example, there have been past studies with lattices as large as $N = 1024$~\cite{Strickland:2009ft}.

-Possible future improvements include: \begin{itemize} \item Implementing an automatized algorithm in order to look for saddle points of $E_{s,i}(\tau)$ for $i=0,\,1,\,2$. \item Implementing new projection operators on the post-processing stage (see subsection~\ref{subsec_parity_proy}).
-For instance, separation of $d$ states.
-For larger overlaps this may involve including contributions from higher states in the initial wave-function (see subsection~\ref{subsec_icond}). \item Implementing a suitable binary format for the wave-functions. \end{itemize} Such improvements are beyond the scope of the present work.
-However, it would be useful to consider them as a guidance for further improvements of the \texttt{quantumfdtd} program.